certbot/certbot/docs/using.rst

    #!/bin/bash
    rm -f /var/www/htdocs/.well-known/acme-challenge/$CERTBOT_TOKEN

-Example usage for DNS-01 (Cloudflare API v4) (for example purposes only, do not use)
+Example usage for DNS-01 (Cloudflare API v4) (for example purposes only, do not use as-is)

 ::